k-barnes/topicality-online/README.md

 | daily | float | daily average topicality |
 | slope | float | slope of topicality distribution |

+## Code files

+Python code files with exploratory analysis of the data sets, feature extraction, topic analysis and popularity prediction are available in the [code](./code) folder.

 ## Supplementary figures

 The 5-year daily distributions of all topics explored in this project can be found in the [figures](./figures) folder or at [this](https://k-barnes.github.io/memes_topicality.html) link.
 Daily and monthly distributions for 23 of these topics are displayed and discussed in more detail in the article.